 College Futures also has an unfunded deferred compensation plan for a select group of highly compensated or management level employees under Section 457(b) of the Code.
 Eligible employees may voluntarily contribute a percentage of their compensation to the plan.
 In addition, College Futures contributes to the plan on behalf of eligible employees that did not receive their full contributions through the 403(b) or 401(a) plans due to Internal Revenue Service ("IRS") limits covering those plans.
-At December 31, 2022 and 2021, respectively, College Futures held \$601 and \$727 in "Other assets, net" which are designated to pay an offsetting deferred compensation liability that is included in "Accounts payable and accrued liabilities" on the Statements of Financial Position.
+As of December 31, 2023 and 2022, College Futures held \$644 and \$601, respectively, in other assets, net which are designated to pay an offsetting deferred compensation liability that is included in accounts payable and accrued liabilities on the statements of financial position.